emilyaherbert/SimulatingAntMovement/README.md

 It would be interesting to write a version of this were instead of moving the centers from the smallest clusters it moved the centers from clusters closest together.
 This might even produce better results, as I can see a case where one ant is very small and it is always considered the smallest cluster, even when another ant is in two clusters elsewhere.
 I also would like to try initializing the clusters with the kmeansII algorithm instead of just randomly.

 This portion of the project ended up being what I spent most of my time on and was probably the portion that I was satisfied with, which is unfortunate becase I did not use this algorithm in my colony simulation.
 To run on one image the Similar Size K Means takes ~30 seconds.
 With over 10000 images, it would have taken ~83.3 hours to find the centers of each one.
-Not a long time by science standards but a very long time by the Pandora Spark cluster standards.
+Not a long time by science standards but a very long time by end of semester project standards.